-BCBSNM Care Coordinators who are medical management specialists provide individual Complex Case Management for members with the highest needs who have multiple chronic, complex, or catastrophic conditions.
+BCBSNM Care Coordinators who are medical management specialists provide individual Complex Case Management for members with the highest needs who have multiple chronic, complex, catastrophic conditions, or need a transplant.
 Complex Case Management activities are based on national standards of practice from the Case Management Society of America, clinical care guidelines and other evidence-based materials.
-The overall goal is to help members regain optimum health and or improved functional capability, in the right setting and in a cost-effective manner.
+The overall goal is to help members regain optimum health and or improved functional capability, in the right setting and in a cost-effectivemanner.